Post-modern portfolio theory: Discussion

 Stated another way, MPT is limited by measures of risk and return that do not always represent the realities of the investment markets.

 The assumption of a normal distribution is a major practical limitation, because it is symmetrical.
 Using the variance (or its square root, the standard deviation) implies that uncertainty about better-than-expected returns is equally averred as uncertainty about returns that are worse than expected.
 Furthermore, using the normal distribution to model the pattern of investment returns makes investment results with more upside than downside returns appear more risky than they really are.
 The converse distortion applies to distributions with a predominance of downside returns.
 The result is that using traditional MPT techniques for measuring investment portfolio construction and evaluation frequently does not accurately model investment reality.

 It has long been recognized that investors typically do not view as risky those returns above the minimum they must earn in order to achieve their investment objectives.
 They believe that risk has to do with the bad outcomes (i.e., returns below a required target), not the good outcomes (i.e., returns in excess of the target) and that losses weigh more heavily than gains.
 This view has been noted by researchers in finance, economics and psychology, including Sharpe (1964).
 "Under certain conditions the MVA can be shown to lead to unsatisfactory predictions of (investor) behavior.
 Markowitz suggests that a model based on the semivariance would be preferable; in light of the formidable computational problems, however, he bases his (MV) analysis on the mean and the standard deviation."

-Recent advances in portfolio and financial theory, coupled with increased computing power, have overcome these limitations.
-The resulting expanded risk/return paradigm is known as Post-Modern Portfolio Theory, or PMPT.
-Thus, MPT becomes nothing more than a special (symmetrical) case of PMPT.
+Recent advances in portfolio and financial theory, coupled with increased computing power, have also contributed to overcoming these limitations.

-Tools
+Applications

 In 1987, the Pension Research Institute at San Francisco State University developed the practical mathematical algorithms of PMPT that are in use today.
 These methods provide a framework that recognizes investors' preferences for upside over downside volatility.
 At the same time, a more robust model for the pattern of investment returns, the three-parameter lognormal distribution, was introduced.